 Additionally, you can create policies manually by clicking on New Policy and inputting the source, target, and port (if applicable).
 You can also delete one or more policies by selecting them and clicking Remove from policy.

-You will then receive Notifications and Alerts on any traffic detected that violates any of the policies.
+You will then receive Notifications and Events on any traffic detected that violates any of the policies.

 Properties Panel